 Click on image to see clip from film

-We have a full program in place now for our 2016/17 season.
-Our usual good mixture of speakers on film making topics and visits from other clubs to show us their new films (see Current Programme).
+Our programme for the remainder of 2017 is now finalised with our usual good mixture of speakers on film making topics and visits from other clubs to show us their new films (see Current Programme).

 Well known locally, we have regular and supportive audiences but always welcome new enquiries from groups who would like an interesting film show at one of their own meetings.